Meet the Instructors

 Fred Griffin, Director of Grand Cypress Academy of Golf

-Recognized by GOLF Magazine as one of the 50 best golf instructors in America, Fred Griffin is responsible for the development of all golf instructional programs at the Grand Cypress Academy of Golf.
+Recognized by GOLF Magazine as one of the Top 100 Teachers in America, Fred Griffin is responsible for the development of all golf instructional programs at the Grand Cypress Academy of Golf.
 A PGA Class A professional with over 20 years of teaching experience, Griffin has served as the Director of the Academy since it opened in 1986.
-A superb teacher, Fred was honored as Teacher of the Year for the North Florida section of the PGA.
-An instruction advisor for several golf publications and a frequent speaker at the PGA educational programs, Griffin currently coaches several PGA and LPGA Tour players.
+A superb teacher, Fred was honored as one of a select few as a Lead Coach for the Golf Channel Academy and was recognized as Teacher of the Year for the North Florida section of the PGA.
+He is also an instruction advisor for several golf publications and a frequent speaker at the PGA educational programs, Griffin currently coaches several PGA and LPGA Tour players.

 Todd Meena, Head Instructor, PGA Class A